ahurta92/ams562-notes/lectures/6/classes1.rst

 - Notice we don't use :code:`Month.nov`

     - :code:`Month` is a type.
 Not an object
     - :code:`nov` is an enumeration.
-Not a datamember
+Not a data member

 - When we can, we should try to catch errors at compile time.